-- Live Listen lets your iPhone or iPad use the built-in microphone to send sound to your AirPods.
-This becomes useful when you have trouble listening to the conversation in a noisy place.
+- When enabled, your iPhone or iPad uses the built-in microphone to send sound to your AirPods.
+It’s useful when you have trouble listening to conversations in a noisy place.

 - If your iOS device is kept in another room, you can listen to the voices around that place on your AirPods (though it isn’t meant for it).